 Can I run this on my own private server or cluster?

 If you require a private server with your own domain, we can spin up a dedicated server or server cluster for you.
 Drop us a line for custom pricing.

 How do I know how many credits I've used?

 You are automatically sent a notification at 60%, 80% and then 100% of credit usage.
 You can also login and see at any time how many conversions you've done and credits used.
 Generally if we spot a paying customer running out of credits nearing the monthly anniversay we bump them up a little at no cost.
 If your a new customer and intend to pay and need some extra credits for testing just drop us a line.

 What happens when I get to 100% of credit usage?

-Yep sure just drop me a line and tell me a little about what your doing and how much you need for testing.
-This service has been abused in the past by spammers hence I've introduced some limits but if you sound legit to me then all good.
+Sure.
+Just drop us a line and tell us a little bit about what your doing and how much you need for testing.
+This service has been abused in the past by spammers hence we have introduced some limits but if you sound legit then all good.

 Can I do a one-time bulk conversion of say 50,000 documents (or whatever volume)?